MultiverseLearningProducts/react-unit-testing/README.md

 `git checkout 01-Starter-Project`

 ## Creating your own React app
-We recommend following the [Simple React Shopping Cart for Absolute Beginners video course](https://www.youtube.com/watch?v=AmIdY1Eb8tY) and modifying this to suit your chosen application
+We recommend following the [Simple React Shopping Cart for Absolute Beginners video course](https://www.youtube.com/watch?v=AmIdY1Eb8tY) and modifying this to suit your chosen application.